basin-global/Situs-Protocol/README.md

 npm run deployandverify baseTestnet
 ```

-Or, if you only want to deploy and not verify:
+*OR* if you only want to deploy and not verify:
 ```bash
 npm run deploy baseTestnet
 ```